-Camps are one week, Monday through Friday except for the Skills Camps (CAD/3D Printing and Programming) which are Monday through Friday over two weeks.
-Click each box below to see the schedule of camps in each region.
-To compare the schedule of all three regions you can click the following link to download a PDF: 2017 Summer STEM Camp Schedule
+Camps are one week, Monday through Friday except for a few advanced camps which are two weeks and the two Skills Camps which are Mondays and Wednesdays (CAD/3D Printing) and Tuesdays and Thursdays (Programming) in the evening for four weeks.
+Click each box below the dropdown of camp descriptions to see the schedule of camps in each region.
+To compare the schedule of all four regions you can click the following link to download a PDF: 2017 Summer STEM Camp Schedule

 - CAD/3D Printing

 Most products we use today involve 3D printing during the design process.
 This camp explores how 3D graphics and 3D printing are revolutionizing how designers, artists and engineers create products and tools.
 Rising 9th through 12th grade students will gain the skills to bring their design ideas to life by using Computer Aided Design (CAD) software to create their own 3D printed objects.
 This is a cutting edge camp that will keep them inspired!